 Save our Magnificent Meadows Training

-Are you interested in learning about the scarcest grassland type in the UK?
 Calaminarian grassland, a very rare habitat, occurs only in areas where suitable substrates are contaminated with heavy metal pollutants.
-Mining on the Mendip Hills has taken place for centuries, the resulting spoil heaps typical of 'gruffy' ground, can sometimes support calaminarian grassland.
+Mining on the Mendip Hills has taken place for centuries and the resulting spoil heaps, typical of 'gruffy' ground, can sometimes support calaminarian grassland.
 Plant species found on Mendip calaminarian grassland include mountain pansy, spring sandwort, alpine pennycress, sea campion, bladder campion and thrift.

 Get in touch

 If you would like to learn more about grassland management and meadow restoration, contact us at